-Our dream is a world in which the production of consumer goods is in balance with living nature and natural ecosystems, in which manufacturers of these goods respect human rights and in which the animals involved in the production process are able to live well.
-In such a world manufacturers of consumer goods view it as their responsibility to offer products that fit in a sustainable and healthy lifestyle.
+Our dream is a world where the production of consumer goods is in harmony with the living world and natural ecosystems, where producers of these goods respect human rights, and where animals taking part in production processes have a good life.
+In this world producers of consumer goods see it as their responsibility to offer products that fit within a sustainable and healthy life style.

-The effect of buying a particular product on human rights such as fair wages, fair trade and the right to organize freely in unions.
+The effect of buying a particular product on human and labour rights.
+Such as fair wages, fair trade, slavery, discrimination and the right to organize freely in unions.

 This issue only applies to products of which the main component is derived from animals.
 The effect of buying a particular product on the welfare of animals that are involved in the production.